mourouzidou/MachineLearning_MSc_course/Model_Selection/README.md

     Feature 21: Displays a uniform distribution, which is less sensitive to outliers and extreme values.
 This feature adds robustness to the model, providing a different perspective on the data and complementing the normal distribution of Feature 43.

 Conclusion:
 By selecting these features—three categorical and two continuous—we aim to create a balanced mix that captures the diversity in the data.
-The categorical features are expected to enhance the model's ability to identify distinct patterns associated with the target variable YY, while the continuous features contribute smooth and robust information.
+The categorical features are expected to enhance the model's ability to identify distinct patterns associated with the target variable Y, while the continuous features contribute smooth and robust information.
 This strategic selection is intended to improve the overall accuracy and effectiveness of the model in recognizing patterns and making predictions.

 ![image](https://github.com/user-attachments/assets/13bd1114-c690-4553-980f-0fa0b765a6ff)
 ![image](https://github.com/user-attachments/assets/cc7f8405-b719-41c2-ab74-7a811797a33b)